Component testing in practice

 });

-This code adds a mock, describes a "fake" version of the network fetch Response, and then waits for it to appear.
+This code adds a mock, describes a fake version of the network fetch Response, and then waits for it to appear.
 If the text doesn't appear— you can check this by changing the query in queryByText to a new name— the test will fail.

-This example has used Vitest's built-in mocking helpers, but other testing frameworks have similar approaches to mocking.
+This example used Vitest's built-in mocking helpers, but other testing frameworks have similar approaches to mocking.
 Vitest is unique in that you must call vi.unstubAllGlobals() after all tests, or set an equivalent global option.
-Without "undoing" our work, the fetch mock can affect other tests, and every request will be responded to with our odd pile of JSON!
+Without "undoing" our work, the fetch mock can affect other tests, and every request will be responded to with our odd pile of JSON.

 Mock imports